gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 away, sniffed around in my kitchen and bedroom, even took a quick tour of my roof.
 They didn't spot the loose tiles, though, or find either of the bags I kept packed and ready against unexpectedly finding it necessary to be elsewhere.
-Ruuda, say, or some little cloudherd village in the Brumosos---somewhere Coriandi law didn't reach and Coriandi guardsmen wouldn't bother traveling to.
+Ruuda, say, or some little cloudherd village in the Brumosos—somewhere Coriandi law didn't reach and Coriandi guardsmen wouldn't bother traveling to.

 By the time they were done I had washed my face properly, eaten some olives and